MellyFinnese/AI-BOM-Inspector/README.md

 | `UNVERIFIED_SOURCE` | Non-standard model source value | Medium |
 | `MODEL_ADVISORY` | Model flagged by a published advisory | High |

-The report shows a `stack_risk_score` (0–100, higher is safer) and a `risk_breakdown` capturing unpinned deps, unverified sources, unknown licenses, stale models, and CVE hits.
+The report shows a `stack_risk_score` (0–100, higher is healthier) and a `risk_breakdown` capturing unpinned deps, unverified sources, unknown licenses, stale models, and CVE hits.
 Tune the scoring with `--risk-max-score`, per-severity `--risk-penalty-*` flags, and governance/CVE penalties so teams can calibrate what “red” means for them.
+Conceptually, this is a health score: penalties are subtracted from the maximum, so `--fail-on-score 70` means “fail if health drops below 70/100.”

 ### Before vs. after hardening